The Lord STILL has me adding to this paper – so see the updated version…

 - We invite you to register your church prayer altar in our ongoing prayer relayto draw others to pray at your church.
 You can use the map of praying groups and churches to find local churches you can work with to build a community prayer altar in your local city.

-Community prayer altars are established through prayerful agreement between local churches and key leaders representing the Body of Christ in their community.
-Together they need to arise in their God given spiritual authority, to explicitly invite Jesus Christ to reign as Lord over their area, releasing His kingdom – abundant life giving atmosphere over the people, flora, fauna, economy etc. When we are the Body of Christ – one church with many congregations we can effectively prayer walk, evangelise and serve our community.
+Together representatives of the community will arise in their God given spiritual authority, to explicitly invite Jesus Christ to reign as Lord over their area and obey His leading so we release His kingdom – abundant life giving atmosphere over the people, flora, fauna, economy etc. When we are the Body of Christ – one church with many congregations – we can effectively evangelise and serve our community.

-How do you define unity?
+How do you define, form and maintain unity?

 “I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me.”
 John 17:23